ton-blockchain/minter-contract/README.md

 * `contracts/*.fc` - Smart contracts for TON blockchain written in [FunC](https://ton.org/docs/#/func) language
 * `build/build.ts` - Build script to compile the FunC code to [Fift](https://ton-blockchain.github.io/docs/fiftbase.pdf)
-* `build/*.fif` - Output Fift files for every contract that was compiled, not uploaded to git
 * `build/deploy.ts` - Deploy script to deploy the compiled code to TON mainnet
 * `test/*.spec.ts` - Test suite for the contracts running on [Mocha](https://mochajs.org/) test runner